bkaewell/self-driving-car/P5-vehicle-detection/project_writeup.md

 ![alt text][image04]

-To bound the search window region, I decided to divide the 1280 x 720 image in half along the horizontal plane separating the sky and ground.
-Since self driving cars are not cruising in the skies now, I only processed the lower half of the image, starting at the 400 pixel mark.
-I decided to search window positions at different scales ranging from 1 to 2.5 in 0.5 steps and came up with this:

-2. Show some examples of test images to demonstrate how your pipeline is working.
-What did you do to optimize the performance of your classifier?

-Ultimately I searched on four scales (1, 1.5x, 2x, and 3x) with two swaths per scale overlapping 50% in X and 75% in Y.  I used YCrCb 3-channel HOG features plus histograms of color in the feature vector, which provided a solid result.
+Ultimately I searched on four scales (1, 1.5x, 2x, and 3x) with two swaths per scale and overlapping windows 50% in X and 75% in Y directions.
+I used YCrCb 3-channel HOG features plus histograms of color in the feature vector, which provided a solid result.
 Here are some example images of the full sliding window processing:

 ![alt text][image05]

+I optimized the performance of my classifier by adding a confidence score threshold to the predictions...

+![alt text][image06]

 ---